machal/cssmine-content/nastroje-bootstrap.md

 of user interface components.

-Bootstrap made it easy for programmers who sometimes need to create user interfaces and are not good at it for that matter.
+Bootstrap made it easy for programmers who sometimes need to create user interfaces and are not good at it.
 If you use Bootstrap this way, all you need to know is HTML and you can avoid CSS and Javascript.

-Another and more interesting way to use Bootstrap is taking it ad a starting point of your custom code.
+Another and more interesting way to use Bootstrap is taking it s a starting point of your custom code.
 I use it this way and I can't speak highly enough of it.